jboss-developer/jboss-eap-quickstarts/kitchensink-jsp/README.md

 What is it?
 -----------

-This quickstart is a deployable Maven 3 project to help you get your foot in the door developing with Java EE 6 on Red Hat JBoss Enterprise Application Platform.

-This project is setup to allow you to create a compliant Java EE 6 application using *JSP 2.0* *EL 2.0* *JSTL 1.2* *CDI 1.0*, *EJB 3.1*, *JPA 2.0* and Bean Validation 1.0.
+The `kitchensink-jsp` quickstart is a deployable Maven 3 project and demonstrates how to create a compliant Java EE 6 application using *JSP 2.0* *EL 2.0* *JSTL 1.2* *CDI 1.0*, *EJB 3.1*, *JPA 2.0* and Bean Validation 1.0.

-This project recreates the presentation tier of the `kitchensink` quickstart using JSP and JSTL instead of JSF features.
+This example is based on the [kitchensink](../kitchensink/README.md) quickstart, but recreates the presentation tier using JSP and JSTL instead of JSF features.
 It reuses all other components from the Member Registration template.
 It also reuses the persistence unit and some sample persistence and transaction code to help you with database access in enterprise Java.

 _Note: This quickstart uses the H2 database included with JBoss EAP 6.
 It is a lightweight, relational example datasource that is used for examples only.
 It is not robust or scalable and should NOT be used in a production environment!_